Cocoom/Cocoom.github.io/docs/advanced/security.md

 - Up-to-date A+ level certificate issued by SSL Labs services

-## Applicative
+## Software

-All data stored in the user's browser is encrypted (authentication cookie).
+All data stored in the user's browser is encrypted or encoded according to its level of sensitivity.

 - The principle of sending the minimum amount of useful information to customers is ensured.
-- The principle of retrieving the minimum amount of information useful for the proper functioning of the platform is ensured.
+- The principle of retrieving the minimum amount of information useful for the proper functioning of Cocoom service is ensured.

 ## XSS (Code Injection Security System)

-Cocoom access URLs as well as data transmitted via web forms are filtered to prevent any injection of malicious code.
+Cocoom URLs as well as data transmitted via web forms are filtered to prevent any injection of malicious code.

 Cocoom has a unique and mandatory gateway to access its services, which ensures the security of the data received in order to prevent any code injection.

-In addition, we train our technical staff and respect best practices in order to avoid XSS type attacks on the platform.
+In addition, we continously train our technical team and stick to best practices in order to avoid XSS attacks.

 ## Backup